Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 > **ⓘ Important:** **<u>Never ever attempt to do hacking without proper permission from the systems owners.
 Even for educational purposes.</u>** It's an unethical action and considered illegal in most countries including Syria.
 The post here has been left as a demonstration on how househeld routers can be insecure.

 > **Edit at 2022:** Please treat your parents at full respect, they most likely want what's the best for you.
 And as the note in the top of the post says.
-Hacking is unethical even with the same house.
+Hacking is unethical even with in the same house.
 This remains as a story of what childish me have done.

 Hello everyone, it's been 2 years since the last blog post, yea, I'm such a lazy blogger 😛